westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 | string   |   char  |    string      |
 | string   |   long  |    string      |

-Adding or subtracking two values of different types will store the result in type with bigger space.
+Adding or subtracting two values of different types will store the result in type with bigger space.

 ### Division & Multiplication

 Both are trivial and applicable only to number types.
-Dividing number you should pay attention because you if divide from the higher number, the result will be `0`.
+While dividing number, you should pay attention because if the dividend number is less than the divisor number, the result will be `0`.
 For example: `1/2=0`.
 If we want the result to be `0.5`, all we need to do is to add a fraction to either of the numbers when dividing.
 Like so: `1/2.0=0.5`.

-Like in normal maths, division from `0` is impossible.
+Like in maths, division from `0` is impossible.
 Also, division and multiplication has priority over addition and subtraction.

 ## Comments